Waiting for a Girl Like You: History

-Jones said of writing the song that:
+Mick Jones said of writing the song that:

 It just came out.
 I had no idea what it meant, but it got to the point where I couldn't even be in the studio when we were recording it sometimes.
 It left such a deep impression on me.
 It's the kind of song that the pen does the writing, and you don't even know where it came from.
 But I feel that it's stuff that's floating around at times, and you have to grasp it.
 It's kind of flying around in the air, and you just have to be open enough to let that flow through you.

-In his autobiography, Gramm tells of a beautiful, mysterious woman who appeared in the control room when he was recording his vocal and gave him the inspiration to deliver the stirring take that was better than he has ever sung the song.
+In his autobiography, Lou Gramm tells of a beautiful, mysterious woman who appeared in the control room when he was recording his vocal and gave him the inspiration to deliver the stirring take that was better than he has ever sung the song.
 He writes that this ephemeral beauty vanished, and he has never discerned her identity.

-The introduction was created by Dolby using a Minimoog synthesizer.
-Dolby remembers Lange leaving him to his own devices in the studio one night, "like a kid locked in a toy shop" to develop the intro to the song with six tracks of the multitrack available.
-As a result he made the "Eno-esque" ambient drones.
+The introduction was created by Thomas Dolby using a Minimoog synthesizer.
+Dolby remembers Mutt Lange leaving him to his own devices in the studio one night, "like a kid locked in a toy shop" to develop the intro to the song with six tracks of the multitrack available.
+As a result, he made the "Eno-esque" ambient drones.
 These were sustained single notes in a minor scale, each recorded on a single track of a (separate) 2" multitrack tape; Dolby "played" the faders on the mixing console at Electric Lady Studios (by fading in and out the sustained notes) like a mellotron and bounced down the result onto two tracks.
 Drummer Dennis Elliott likened the intro to "massage music" but Jones liked it and it stuck.